Monday, April 15, 2024

 167 BC is the year their last war with Macedon ended thus ending Macedon’s independence, and then Lucius Amelius Paulus went and conquered Epirus just casually on the way back home.

 146 BC is itself a notable year because that’s when Rome finally finished off both Carthage and the Achaean League.
-Rome became full master of the Western Mediterranean and Greece.
+Rome became complete master of both the Western Mediterranean and Greece.
+It was that year Lucius Mummius destroyed Corinth leaving the city only minimally inhabited for over a Century till Julius Caesar re-founded it shortly before his Assassination in 44 BC.

 I’m not posting this on my main Politics Blog because no Breadtuber is going to disagree with me that Rome was already doing Imperialism, the YouTube Channel Tribunate has videos getting into the Materialist Analysis of how the Republic's Imperialism helped lead to the Civil Wars and the Principate.

-Antiochus Epiphanes himself had been a hostage in Rome before he was King, in fact early was viewed as very Romanized.
-In 173 BC he sent Money to Rome to secure their support and affirm the treaty of Apamea, helped by him having the support of Rome’s ally Eumenes II.
+Antiochus Epiphanes himself had been a hostage in Rome before he was King, in fact early on he was viewed as very Romanized.
+In 173 BC he sent money to Rome to secure their support and affirm the treaty of Apamea, helped by him having the support of Rome’s ally Eumenes II.
 Rome was also holding as hostage Demetrius the firstborn son of Antiochus’s older brother.
-So there are many reasons Antiochus couldn't defy Laena in 168 BC.
+So there are many reasons Antiochus couldn't defy Laenas in 168 BC.

 No comments: